Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 6. Lookahead Token (Only one?)
 7. The literal for the current token
 8. Some error recovery token/stuff? `syncPos`
-9. Some non-syntactic parser control. `exprLev`
+9. Some non-syntactic parser control? `exprLev`
 10. Scope info (packages, unresolved identifiers)
 11. Additional scope info to support labels.